Mavyllos/tramp_interface/README.md

 # Tramp

 An application developed with the independent dog walker in mind.
 Tramp allows the independent dog walker the ability to manage their clients, schedules, and payment process.

-Tramp also allows for the independent minded dog owner to schedule walks with dog walkers in their area, along with allowing easy payment method.
+Tramp is the premier gateway for the independent minded dog owner to schedule walks with dog walkers in their neighborhood.
+It also provides easy payment management.

 # Landing Page